 No, the only way to share and review each partner’s draft proposal is to e-mail it among the partners as a PDF.
 However, we recommend that you work collaboratively by drafting proposal responses in a shared document, like a Word file or Google Doc.
 This way responses can live and be edited outside of the application and easily shared amongst partners.

 Here is how to create a PDF if you need to (this can be found in the Review/Submit page instructions):

 To review your entire application, click Print at the upper right.
 Your completed application will be displayed in a new window for you to review, print or save to your computer by selecting Export as a PDF.

-All partners need a letter of agreement including the lead applicant organization.
-The Trust would like to see a short but meaningful statement of commitment from all partner organizations on a grant, whether Funded, Contracted or Unfunded.
+All funded partners need a letter of agreement including the lead applicant organization.
+The Trust would like to see a short but meaningful statement of commitment from all partner organizations on a grant, whether Funded or Contracted .
 Like other parts of the application, the lead is responsible for ensuring that all organizations submit letters of agreements to them.
 Once submitted, lead applicants should upload each letter of agreement into the lead application.

 Each partner, including the lead, should submit the identical budget numbers under the “Total Expenses” section of the budget table; in other words, the aggregate budget for the entire project.
 The total expenses for the project in each category should go under the left hand “Total” column, the specific amount being requested for The Hive Fund to cover should go in the right hand “Hive” column.